pymacaron/pages/api.md

 #### x-bind-server: path.to.endpointmethod

 In an endpoint definition, tell Flask to bind the python method 'endpointmethod' to this route.
+See example below.

 #### x-decorate-server: path.to.endpointdecorator